 According to the relevant European directives, member states may allow the private copying of copyrighted music, films, images and literary works.
 However, such freedom has a price, a “fair compensation”, which Hungary provides by imposing a lump-sum remuneration payable on the sale of blank video and audio carrier media.

-The remuneration rates are specified in Artisjus’s relevant tariff announcement (in Hungarian).
+The remuneration rates are specified in Artisjus’s relevant tariff announcement (except for desktops and PCs).

 The remuneration rate is set by 5 copyright societies and the collected remuneration is distributed by the same 5 societies:

 Who is responsible for fulfilling the reporting obligation?